akefallonitis/defenderc2xsoar/workbook_tests/README.md

 - `scanType` - "Quick" or "Full" (for scans)
 - `isolationType` - "Full" or "Selective" (for isolation)

+## Action Tracking and Cancellation

+### Track Action Status
+1. **Execute an action** - Action IDs are returned automatically
+2. **Copy the Action ID** from the results table
+3. **Paste into "Last Action ID" parameter** at the top of the workbook
+4. **View real-time status** - "Track Action Status" section appears
+5. **Auto-refresh enabled** - Status updates every 30 seconds (configurable)

+**What You'll See:**
+- Action ID and Type
+- Current Status (Pending, InProgress, Succeeded, Failed, Cancelled)
+- Device ID and Name
+- Requestor
+- Created and Last Updated timestamps

+### Cancel Running Actions
+1. **Find the action** in "Currently Running Actions" or "Machine Actions History"
+2. **Copy the Action ID** you want to cancel
+3. **Paste into "Action ID to Cancel" parameter**
+4. **Cancel section appears** with confirmation
+5. **Execute cancellation** - Result shown immediately
+6. **Verify** - Check status tracking to confirm cancellation

+**When to Cancel:**
+- Action stuck in "Pending" or "InProgress"
+- Wrong device selected
+- Action no longer needed
+- Need to retry with different parameters

 ## Best Practices

 ### 1. Always Check Pending Actions First